dwyl/phoenix-liveview-counter-tutorial/README.md

 function to assign the `:val` key a value of `0` on the `socket`.
 That just means the socket will now have a `:val` which is initialised to `0`.
-Specifying the `layout` template as `app.html` is needed for Phoenix LiveView to know which template file to use.

 <br />